mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 - Test Robustness with Other Measures
 - Following up with Direct Measures

-### __tf-idf__ Compared with Common Alternatives
+### Tf-idf Compared with Common Alternatives

-__tf-idf__ can be compared with several other methods of "getting at" the meaningful term features in a collections of texts.
+__Tf-idf__ can be compared with several other methods of "getting at" the meaningful term features in a collections of texts.
 It can also be contrasted with more sophisticated unsupervised sorting methods like topic modeling and clustering.

 ## References